 The Committee also considers:

-- Impact of the Company’s financing structure on current and future profitability;
+- The impact of the Company’s financing structure on current and future profitability

-- The impact of business risk and its sensitivity on the Company’s financial report; and
+- The impact of business risk and its sensitivity on the Company’s financial report

 The Committee will: